victortoday/peer_production_course/assignment_submission/adaptation_paper/Sifan_Adaptation_Paper.md

 ## 3 Motivations of Participants From Other Organizations
 According to the [GNU General Public License, version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html), users of HUST Online Judge codes are not required to participate the project.
 However there were still many participants who came from other organizations, most of them are not as famous as HUST in China.
 Moreover, they didn't need to customize the online judge themselves, instead, they totally relied on HUST Online Judge to update theirs.
 Also, lacking software engineers is another possible reason why they didn't start their own online judge repository.

-In my opinion, they need to use HUST Online Judge and it's the most convenient way, hence, they directly benefited from this project just like the HUST students, except that they came from other organizations.
-Furthermore, HUST students might thought they deserve using this system, whereas participants from other organizations might feel grateful.
+In my opinion, they need to use HUST Online Judge and it's the most convenient way, hence, they directly benefited from this project just like the HUST students.
+Furthermore, HUST students might think that they deserve using this system, whereas participants from other organizations might feel grateful.
 So their motivations are likely to be a) they were using it so they wanted to improve it and b) the desire to give back to the community, otherwise known as reciprocity[6].

 Besides the volunteers, there were some groups of contributors who sold their services to HUST Online Judge users.
 Even though I can't claim that they're participating this project with the idea of making money, I insist that a business opportunity could make _One Time Code Contributors_[6] become _sustained contributors_[7].
 And this is beneficial for the project in the long run.
+So seeking for financial rewards could be a possible motivation.

 ## 4 From SVN to GIT